getsentry/sentry-docs/src/collections/_documentation/accounts/quotas/index.md

 sidebar_order: 0
 ---

 Events and quotas are interconnected in Sentry.
 At the most basic, when you [subscribe to Sentry](https://sentry.io/pricing/), you pay for the number of events - errors, attachments, and transactions - to be tracked.
 Each of these type of events has a quota.
-When an event is accepted by Sentry, it counts toward your quota for that type of event.
+When Sentry accepts an event, it counts toward your quota for that type of event.

 Sentry’s flexibility means you can exercise fine-grained control over which events count toward your quota.